Nonparameteric impulse response estimation

 Estimation options that specify the following:

-Estimated impulse response model.
+Estimated impulse response model, returned as an

 Compute a nonparametric impulse response model using data from a hair dryer.
 The input is the voltage applied to the heater and the output is the heater temperature.
 Use the first 500 samples for estimation.